Module bones_framework::networking::online

 - The client sends a

-message over a reliable channel. - This message contains
+RequestMatchmakingmessage over a reliable channel. - This message contains

-with:- The desired number of players
+MatchInfowith:- The desired number of players

 - A

-to specify how player ids should be assigned (ie. randomly assign a side for a pvp match)
+game_idto identify the game match_data(arbitrary bytes for game mode, parameters, etc.)player_idx_assignmentto specify how player ids should be assigned (ie. randomly assign a side for a pvp match)

-ensures players are connected for the same game mode and version.
+Players must specify identical MatchInfo to be matched together.
+The match_data ensures players are connected for the same game mode and version.

 §Waiting for Players